JasonStuckless/AudioOnlyLipSync/README.md

         labiodental.png
         ...

-Missing sprites are auto-generated as placeholders.
+Missing sprites are auto-generated as placeholders though this should not need to occur since all are provided in the corresponding folder.

 ------------------------------------------------------------
 CONFIGURATION